OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driving-instruction.en.md

 - reduces the API surface of the train simulation module
 - decouples behavior from constraint types: if a new constraint type needs to be added, the simulation API only needs expansion if the expected behavior expected for this constraint isn't part of the API.

+### Interpreting driving instructions

+As the train progresses through the simulation, it reacts according to driving instructions which depend on more than the bare train physics state (position, time, and speed):

+- the behavior of a train on each block depends on the state of the last passed block signal
+- if a train encounters a yellow light, then a red light, stops before the red light, and the red light turns green, the train may have to keep applying the driving instruction from the yellow signal until the green light is passed

+Thus, given:

+- set of all possible driving instructions (alongside applicability metadata)
+- the result of previous integration steps (which may be extended to hold metadata)

+There is a need to know what driving instructions are applicable to the current integration step.

+Overrides are a way of modeling instructions which disable previous ones.
+Here are some examples:

+- if a driver watches a signal change state, its new aspect's instruction might take precedence over the previous one
+- as block signaling slows a train down, new signals can override instructions from previous signals, as they encode information that is more up to date

+We identified multiple filtering needs:

+- overrides happen as a given kind of restriction is updated: SPACING instructions might override other SPACING instructions, but wish to leave other speed restrictions unaffected
+- as multiple block signals can be visible at once, there's a need to avoid overriding instructions of downstream signals with updates to upstream signals

+We quickly settled on adding a kind field, but had a lengthy discussion over how to discriminate upstream and downstream signals.
+We explored the following options:

+- {{< rejected >}} adding `source` metadata, which was rejected as it does not address the issue of upstream / downstream
+- {{< rejected >}} adding identifiers to instructions, and overriding specific instructions, which was rejected as it makes instruction generation and processing more complex
+- {{< adopted >}} adding some kind of priority / rank field, which was adopted